Aaron Judge: 2021

 During the week of May 10–16, Judge earned his fourth career AL Player of the Week Award.
 Judge had a slash line of .571/.640/1.333 with eight runs scored, 12 hits, a double, five home runs, six RBIs, and three walks in six games (five multi-hit games and his 13th career multi-homer game).
 He also hit his 130th career home run, the second-most in MLB history through 460 career games, trailing only Ryan Howard (142).
-On May 23, Judge recorded his first career walk-off RBI, taking a walk on a 3–1 pitch against Liam Hendriks of the Chicago White Sox.
+On May 23, Judge recorded his first career walk-off RBI, taking a walk on a 3–1 pitch from Liam Hendriks of the Chicago White Sox.

 On July 9, Judge recorded his 500th career hit during a game against the Houston Astros by hitting a double to left field off pitcher Brandon Bielak.
 He became the second-fastest Yankee to 500 hits and 100 home runs.
 He accomplished the feat in his 506th game, with only Joe DiMaggio getting there faster, at 395 games.

 Judge was named the starting right fielder in the All-Star Game.
 Following the All-Star Game, Judge was placed on the COVID-19 injured list after testing positive for the virus.
 Judge returned against the Tampa Bay Rays on July 27.

 On August 12, in the Field of Dreams game in Iowa, Judge hit two multiple-run home runs.
 He also hit two home runs on September 11 against the New York Mets with his 31st and 32nd home runs.
-On October 3, the last game of the regular season, Judge recorded his first career walk-off hit, a single that scored Tyler Wade to beat Tampa Bay 1–0 and clinch a Wild Card Game spot for the Yankees.
+On October 3, the last game of the regular season, Judge recorded his first career walk-off hit, a single that scored Tyler Wade to beat Tampa Bay 1–0 and clinch a Wild Card spot for the Yankees.
 In the Wild Card Game, Judge became the first Yankee to be ruled out at home plate on a hit in a winner-take-all game.

 Judge finished the 2021 season batting .287/.373/.544 with 158 hits, 39 home runs, 24 doubles, 98 RBI, 75 walks, two intentional walks, and six stolen bases.
 After the season, Judge won a Fielding Bible Award for his defensive excellence and his second Silver Slugger Award.
-On November 23, 2021, Judge was named to the First Team of the All-MLB Team as an outfielder.
+On November 23, Judge was named to the First Team of the All-MLB Team as an outfielder.
 He finished fourth in AL MVP voting.